twolfson/if-i-were-to-build-a-startup-web-app/docs/explorations.md

         - `SameSite` is required for API piece, will explain there
         - On some applications, sessions can be established first.
 In that case, I'd still expect session id rotation here (to prevent session fixation attack)
     - Django saves user ID to session in DB
+    - Django middleware (built by us) also adds identical cookie for `logged_in` except value is "1" and `HttpOnly` is `false`
+        - This is a double win for auth handled by Django Admin
     - Django redirects user to https://app.example.com/auth-success?redirect_uri=/foo/bar (Auth0 calls this [`/callback`](https://developer.auth0.com/resources/guides/spa/react/basic-authentication), but I like these semantics more)
 - Browser loads https://app.example.com/auth-success?redirect_uri=/foo/bar
-    - React SPA loads and sets `localStorage.loggedIn = true`
-        - We use `true` instead of an expiration because cookies typically self-refresh expiration upon usage
-        - Without this `/auth-success` page, React would still think the user is logged out
-        - We could use a query parameter as well, but that means handling it on every page and a possible flash of content while it's sorted (this is why Auth0 pushes for it)
+    - We parse the query parameter on all pages, but that complicates logic/setup, and there's a possible flash of content while it's handled (this is why Auth0 pushes for this)
     - This page also gives us a common location to capture any relevant events
     - React SPA pushes browser to https://app.example.com/foo/bar

 ##### API usage